Last Updated: 02-25-2013

 Wig; just used my Aoi wig.
 I also had a short black wig, but it's a cheap, crappy-looking one and didn't quite have the described style.
 And since her hair was only described as "dark", I figured dark purple was good enough.
 Plus I adore that wig.
 I'll take any excuse to wear it.

 Lenses; Bought a pair of mirror sunglasses, popped out the lenses, attached them to my face with double-sided tape.
+So, I'm functionally blind in this costume unless it's bright and sunny while outside.
+Especially since if I'm getting hot or in a crowded hallway, they fog up on me.

 Claws/blades; made of wire, cardboard, duct and furnace tape.
 Made rings of wire and extending up to the length of the blades, cut the cardboard to the shape needed, layer of duct tape, then a layer of foil furnace tape overtop to give it a metallic shine without it wrinkling easily.
 To hide the rings I wore fingerless gloves (taken from my old Sai cosplay).
 Oh, and I didn't want to spring for fake nails, so I just semi-succeeded in growing my own out and painted them burgundy.
 Again, may do her acrylics in the future.

 And I bought a dollar store dart gun for her flèchette pistol.
-I might commission a good one.

 Also, the Batou accompanying me is my boyfriend Furilas.
 His costume also turned out great as a week-before-Halloween decision and made for some great photo-ops.
 Photos taken are in the Toronto subway, various stations/concourses.